Summer Camp FAQs

 email@example.com with specific information so that we can discuss necessary accommodations.

 My child is gender expansive.
 Is this camp appropriate for them?

 Industry Gymnastics supports kids of all gender identities.
 We recognize that not every child fits into the gender binary.
 While USAG guidelines for gymnastics classes are broken up into "girls" and "boys" events, as that is the standard in Olympic gymnastics, our LGBTQ+ coaches and allies, have created a safe space to enjoy any event regardless of gender.

 My child is almost 5.
 Can I register them for full day camp?

-All full day campers must be 5 by their camp start date.
-While we understand that children’s maturity levels and abilities differ, we are limited by the restraints of our permit and can only offer full day camp to children that are currently 5 or older.
+All campers must be 5 by their camp start date.
+While we understand that children’s maturity levels and abilities differ, we are limited by the restraints of the Department of Health and can only offer camp to children that are currently 5 or older.

 How are the campers grouped?

 While groupings are primarily made by age, we do also take into account the skills that each gymnast is working on because our coaches lesson plan for each apparatus.
 Our coaches work hard on the groupings so that each child is working on the skills appropriate for them, while giving them a little push.

 Each week of camp has a different set of children with different levels of exposure and skills on each event.
 Each week is unique and the coaches take that into account.
 It is for this reason that your child may be in a different group if they’re registered for multiple weeks.

 In addition, we occasionally switch their group placements after the first day if we feel that another groups skill focus would be a better fit.
 This does not mean they are being moved “up” or “down” a level as all of the groups are equal.
 It is a lateral shift that will better fit their needs as a gymnast and will help them continue to feel confident and attain their skills at an appropriate rate.